 Make Car Washes Periodical!

 There are two types of people when it comes to car wash routines.
-On the one hand, there are people who get their cars washed regularly, while others end up cleaning their cars only when they notice any visible muck (or when someone points out how dirty the car is beginning to look!)
+On the one hand, some people get their cars washed regularly, while others end up cleaning their cars only when they notice any visible muck (or when someone points out how dirty the car is beginning to look!)
 If you are the second type of person, it is high time that you change by adopting regular car washes into your routine.
-While muck and mud on the exterior of a car are visible, the same dirt and muck at the car’s bottom part, exhaust or mudflaps go unnoticed.
-It is not just the car exterior that requires cleaning after all.
-If you have difficulties managing time schedules, consider going for an automatic car wash, which gets the job done for you at a small fee.
+While muck and mud on the exterior of a car are visible, the same dirt and muck at the car’s bottom part, exhaust, or mudflaps go unnoticed.
+It is not just the car exterior that requires cleaning, after all.
+If you have difficulties managing time schedules, consider going for an automatic car wash, which will do the job for you at a small fee.

 Choose Your Car Wash Cloth Wisely!

 It goes without saying how important it is to use a microfiber cloth or wash mitt while cleaning your car at home.
-Most of us do not care about the clothes that we use for washing and only check whether the cloth is clean.
+Most of us do not care about the clothes that we use for washing and only check whether the clothes are clean.
 However, even if the fabric is super smooth, you will create scratches on the surface unless the cleaning materials are terry fiber or chamois.
-The internet is rife with claims (read myths) that materials like paper towels, bath towels, and old t-shirts don’t cause scratches to your vehicle.
-This couldn’t be further from the truth – you have been warned!
+The internet is full of claims (read myths) that materials like paper towels, bath towels, and old t-shirts don’t scratch your vehicle.
+This couldn’t be further from the truth – this is a warning!